audioxide/data/data/posts/20170412-reviews-san-fermin-belong.md

 author: Andrew

 review: >-
   I can’t help but be disappointed.
-From their distinctive, suspenseful debut, to their [follow up album](<reviews/san-fermin-jackrabbit/>) that didn’t quite hit the same mark, and now to *Belong*, I’m continuously finding less to love in San Fermin.
+From their distinctive, suspenseful debut, to their [sophomore album](/reviews/san-fermin-jackrabbit/) that didn’t quite hit the same mark, and now to *Belong*, I’m continuously finding less to love in San Fermin.
 Besides a few standout tracks, a lot of the work here feels homogenised.
 I can draw easy comparisons between these tracks and other mainstream pop tracks (“Better Company” is a Calvin Harris track sanitised for Radio 2) and that wasn’t something I would think about doing in previous releases.
 Drained of its drama, its strings softened and horns stifled, *Belong* really has lost a great deal of the charm that San Fermin had initially brought to the table.

   With that said, comparisons with old material can be unhelpful and unfair. *Belong* has some beautiful vocal moments, with the opening track, fittingly named “Open”, featuring both angelic washes of vocals and sweet vocal harmony.
 For whatever reason, those tracks with female lead vocals land better than those with male lead vocals, and are often filled to the brim with energy and warmth.